-• Also display gluon-config-mode:novpn message when Tunneldigger is installed, but disabled (#1172)

-It was only displayed on nodes with fastd before.

-• Fix migration of enabled/disabled state between fastd and Tunneldigger (#1187)
+- Also display gluon-config-mode:novpn message when Tunneldigger is installed, but disabled (#1172) It was only displayed on nodes with fastd before. - Fix migration of enabled/disabled state between fastd and Tunneldigger (#1187)

-• Default TX power on many Ubiquiti devices is too high, correct offsets are unknown (#94)

-• The MAC address of the WAN interface is modified even when Mesh-on-WAN is disabled (#496)

-This may lead to issues in environments where a fixed MAC address is expected (like VMware when promiscuous mode is disallowed).
+- Default TX power on many Ubiquiti devices is too high, correct offsets are unknown (#94) Reducing the TX power in the Advanced Settings is recommended. - The MAC address of the WAN interface is modified even when Mesh-on-WAN is disabled (#496) This may lead to issues in environments where a fixed MAC address is expected (like VMware when promiscuous mode is disallowed). - Inconsistent respondd API (#522)